samlmy/lolesports/README.md

 # lolesports
-This project is currently being marked.
+This project is currently being graded.
+For plagiarism concerns, further details of this project will be revealed when the final mark is released.